 FCA maintains focus on member support

-The restrictions and resulting tough economic climate have demanded adaptability, determination and innovation by all businesses and franchising has stood out as one of the most resilient business models.
+The varying business restrictions in place across Australia since early 2020 have created a tough economic climate and demanded adaptability, determination and innovation by all businesses and franchising stood out as one of the most robust business models.

 The FCA has engaged deeply at all levels of government both informally and formally in recent months, including: